-Use the QbScoreTBFromStr UDF or QbScoreTBFromName UDF to get the score of multiple cataloged images in a table column.
+Use the QbScoreTBFromStr UDF to get the score of multiple cataloged images in a table column.
+You can use the QbScoreTBFromName UDF, if you have a named query.
 Both UDFs return a two-column table of image handles and scores; the rows in the table are in ascending order of score.
 The name of the handle column in the result table is IMAGE_ID; the name of the score column is SCORE.